chinesepianoguy/LogicalCircuit/README.md

 Thanks to my friend Elias,
-I finally found it irrational to ignore sorting the events by its occuring moment before simulating them.
+I finally found it irrational to ignore sorting the events by its occurring moment before simulating them.